Sustainability metrics and indices

-Sustainability metrics and indices are measures of sustainability, and attempt to quantify beyond the generic concept.
-Though there are disagreements among those from different disciplines (and influenced by different political beliefs about the nature of the good society), these disciplines and international organizations have each offered measures or indicators of how to measure the concept.
+Sustainability metrics and indices are measures of sustainability, using numbers to quantify environmental, social and economic aspects of the world.
+There are multiple perspectives on how to measure sustainability as there is no universal standard.
+Instead, different disciplines and international organizations have offered measures or indicators of how to measure the concept.

 While sustainability indicators, indices and reporting systems gained growing popularity in both the public and private sectors, their effectiveness in influencing actual policy and practices often remains limited.